Nathanduggan/student-scribble-app/README.md

 ## The User's

-When deciding upon the purpose of my App, I considered creating something that will make it easier for students to keep track of homework, assignemnts and projects.
-I idea is that Students will be able to create accounts and log in each time.
-They will be able to create a list of subjects and then seelct a subject to write a note on.
-For example, they could create a note that will remond them of what homework they have to do for a particular subject, they will be able to select a date and weather or not the note is compete.
+When deciding upon the purpose of my App, I considered creating something that will make it easier for students to keep track of homework, assignments and projects.
+The idea is that Students will be able to create accounts and log in each time.
+They will be able to create a list of subjects and then select a subject to write a note on.
+For example, they could create a note that will remind them of what homework they have to do for a particular subject, they will be able to select a date and whether or not the note is compete.
 The student will be able to edit notes as they go and delete them once complete.
-/*------------------------------*/
+They will be able to add Subjects and also remove Subjects they no longer need.

 ### Features
 #### The Home Page: